computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal.md

 <!---(What is your estimated "plan of attack" for developing this project)--->
 Creating an image:

-1. The videos will be pre recorded.
+1. The videos will be pre-recorded.
 In the video, each LED will turn on and off with 0.1-1 second between each LED.
 2. When processing the video, individual frames will be analyzed.
 3. The brightest point of each frame will be masked onto a blank bitmap image with the same resolution as the video.
 4. The resulting bitmap image will be a single image containing the 2D location of every LED in the video.